Ibrahim-Asad/GreenThumb-RESTful-API/README.md

 ### Swagger
 - **springdoc-openapi-starter-webmvc-ui**: Integrates with Spring Boot to generate OpenAPI documentation for RESTful APIs.

 ## Installation

-1. Clone the repository: git clone https://github.com/Ibrahim-Asad/GreenThumb-RESTful-API.git
+1. Clone the repository: `git clone https://github.com/Ibrahim-Asad/GreenThumb-RESTful-API.git`
 2. Navigate to the project directory.
 3. Build and run the application.
 4. Access the API documentation at [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html).

+## API Documentation

+### Apidog Documentation
+For detailed API documentation, visit: [API Documentation](https://2oeincv2y8.apidog.io)

+### Swagger Documentation
+You can also view the Swagger documentation by opening the `swagger.html` file located in the `docs` folder.
+Open the file in your web browser to explore the API endpoints and their details.

 ## License